tommasotode/tommasotode/README.md

 ## Hello!
-I study computer science in an italian high school, and I am 18 years old.
+I study computer science in an italian high school, and I am 19 years old.

-- 🌱 Currently interested in scientific programming and robotics.
+- 🌱 Currently interested in robotics and cybersecurity.
 - 💡 Would love to collaborate to open source projects.